michaelmusty/.dotfiles/README.md

 You can set `PROMPT_COLOR`, `PROMPT_PREFIX`, and `PROMPT_SUFFIX` too, which all do about what you'd expect.

-If you start up Bash, Ksh, or Zsh and it detects that it's not normally your `$SHELL`, the prompt will display an appropriate prefix.
+If you start up Bash, Korn shell, or Z shell, and it detects that it's normally your `$SHELL` is one of the other two, the prompt will display an appropriate prefix.

 This is all managed within the `prompt` function.
 There's some mildly hacky logic on `tput` codes included such that it should work correctly for most